 1. For all newly discovered objects, perform precovery PSF photometry on visits taken over the previous 30 days.

-precoveryWindow
+These measurements will be stored in the DIAForcedSource table. precoveryWindow

 2. Make available a "precovery service" to request precovery for a limited number of DIA-Sources across all previous visits, and make it available within 24 hours of the request.
 Web interface and machine-accessible APIs will be provided.